Warren Zevon: Later years and second comeback

-Zevon toured the United States (with the Odds), Europe, Australia and New Zealand during this period.
+Zevon toured the United States (with the Odds), Europe, Australia, and New Zealand during this period.
 Owing to his reduced circumstances, his performances were often true solo efforts with minimal accompaniment on piano and guitar; the live album Learning to Flinch (1993) documents such a tour.
 Zevon often played in Colorado to allow for an opportunity to visit with his longtime friend Hunter S. Thompson.

 A lifelong fan of hardboiled fiction, Zevon was friendly with several well-known writers, who also collaborated on his songwriting during this period, including Thompson, Carl Hiaasen and Mitch Albom.
-Zevon also served as musical coordinator and occasional guitarist for an ad-hoc rock music group called the Rock Bottom Remainders, a collection of writers performing rock-and-roll standards at book fairs and other events.
+Zevon also served as musical coordinator and occasional guitarist for the ad-hoc rock music group the Rock Bottom Remainders, a collection of writers performing rock-and-roll standards at book fairs and other events.
 The group included Stephen King, Dave Barry, Matt Groening and Amy Tan, among other popular writers; it has continued to perform one benefit concert per year since Zevon's death.
+Zevon played on and wrote liner notes for Stranger Than Fiction (1998), a two-CD set attributed to the Wrockers, containing rock covers and originals by many of the Remainders authors plus such notables as Norman Mailer and Maya Angelou.

-An affiliated project for which Zevon both played and wrote liner notes is the offbeat 1998 album Stranger Than Fiction, a two-CD set attributed to the Wrockers, containing rock covers and originals by many of the Remainders authors plus such notables as Norman Mailer and Maya Angelou.
 Zevon oversaw music for the short-lived revival of the NBC series Route 66 (1993), contributing that show's main title theme, "If You Won't Leave Me I'll Find Somebody Who Will".
 His music was also featured in the four William Shatner TekWar movies in 1994.
 Zevon is listed as "theme music composer" in the opening credits.
 His song "Real or Not" was used as the show's end credit theme song.
 The song appeared on Zevon's 2-CD set, I'll Sleep When I'm Dead (An Anthology).
 In the accompanying booklet, Zevon wrote, "I wrote this song for the William Shatner TV movies based on his novels.
 He is Captain Kirk, rest assured.
 He'd call me at home and demand to hear the song in progress, then he'd say "We need more guitars!
 More driving guitars!"
 It was cool.
 The track reflected my secret fondness for sleazy English techno records."